Behavioral Health Staff Biographies

 Staff in Indianapolis

 Dr. Anna Caldwell completed her doctorate at Southern California University in Psychology and her Masters in Social Work at Indiana University.
-She is a Licensed Clinical Social Worker(LCSW), a Licensed Clinical Addictions Counselor, and a Licensed HUD provider.
+She is a Licensed Clinical Social Worker(LCSW), a Licensed Clinical Addictions Counselor (LCAC), and a Licensed HUD provider.
 She is also a Commissioned Minister, Certified Alcohol and Drug Counselor II, Certified Forensic Addictions' Examiner, and a Certified Clinical Supervisor.
 She worked in the field of trauma with veterans diagnosed with Post Traumatic Stress Disorder for 25 years.
 Male and female homeless and corrections clients have been her clients for 20 years.

 Zachari George, MSW, LSW, completed his Master's Degree at the School of Social Work at Indiana University Purdue University of Indianapolis.
 He is a Licensed Social Worker (LSW).
-Zachari has specialized in working with substance disorders and has been helping others to recover from mental health disorders, homelessness, abusive childhoods, incarceration and Department of Child Services (DCS) cases since 2009.
+Zachari has specialized in working with substance disorders and has been helping others to recover from mental health disorders, homelessness, abusive childhoods, incarceration and Department of Child Services cases since 2009.

-Rachel Halleck is a Licensed Mental Health Counselor and a Licensed Addictions Counselor who currently serves as the Senior Director of Behavioral Health Services at Volunteers of America.
+Rachel Halleck is a Licensed Mental Health Counselor (LMHC) and a Licensed Addictions Counselor (LAC) who currently serves as the Senior Director of Behavioral Health Services at Volunteers of America.
 Rachel completed her undergraduate education at Hanover College with a major concentration in Psychology and a minor concentration in Spanish.
 She then went on to complete a Master's Degree in Clinical Psychology from the University of Indianapolis.
 Rachel's clinical experience has taken place at in various settings including correctional programs, inpatient psychiatric treatment, veteran's homeless shelters, and higher education settings.
 She specializes in the areas of trauma and addictions.

 Dr. Herbert Henry received his license as a Health Service Provider in Psychology in 1987 and received his doctorate in Counseling Psychology from Ball State University.
 Before he entered private practice, he worked as a staff psychologist at the VA Medical Center in Milwaukee, Wisconsin.
 When he returned to Indiana he worked for the Indiana Department of Corrections for many years.
 Dr. Henry provided psychological services to various school districts, probation, the Department of Child Services, Marion Superior Court, and professional sport teams.
 He is a member of the American Psychological Association, the National Association of Black Psychologists, and the North American Society of Adlerian Psychology.
 He enjoys moonlighting as a personal trainer and regularly attends fitness competitions.